radsn23/bandits-codes/bandit_rl_implementations/EmailMAB/README.md

 After adding 1000 data points, the resulting distributions are plotted on the right, where the number on the top shows the starting points.

 ![result1](https://github.com/radsn23/bandits-codes/blob/master/bandit_rl_implementations/EmailMAB/MAB_TS_posteriors.png)

+We can see that as the distributions become sharper, the likelihood of each random sample actually representing the actual probability distribution increases.

+Since the data in this experiment is taken randomly( where I just select a version at random and add a success or failure to it), the posterior distributions might not actually show a clear winner.
+In actual simulations with real data, the algorithm will be able to learn which subject line works best.

+Alternative to random input: While giving inputs, you can decide which versions you want to give more successes to (in order to simulate an actual distribution of user preferences to versions).
+In the graphs below, I set the probabilities of success of [‘Survey’, ‘Brief’, ‘Acknowledgement’] to [0.6,0.1,0.3].
+The plots obtained were: